-Nuclear powered ballistic missile submarines (SSBNs) are the most survivable strategic component of the United States’ nuclear triad.
+America’s nuclear-powered ballistic missile submarines (SSBN) are the Triad’s most survivable force, providing the United States with credible and enduring strategic deterrence capabilities.
 Hiding deep in the ocean, with virtually unlimited endurance, SSBNs are capable of reaching almost any target at the direction of the President.
-While today SSBNs carry over half of the U.S. operational nuclear deterrent arsenal, under the new START treaty that percentage will grow to 70%.

 To learn more about SSBN programs click on the links below.